ouspg/CloudAndNetworkSecurity/4. Container Security/README.md

 > [!Note]
 > To be able to do this task, your Linux machine must have AppArmor enabled.

+For the course VM, check [AppArmor in Arch Wiki](https://wiki.archlinux.org/title/AppArmor).

 ### Task 4A) Identify default AppArmor and Seccomp profiles (0.25p)